Menu

 While you can use printers across all campuses for your everyday printing needs, some projects will need a professional touch.
 PinkLime is AUT's print room for your projects.
 In addition to printing, binding, laminating, PinkLime also sells workbooks for some AUT courses.

-Drop into PinkLime at our City or North Campuses to see how they can help.
+Drop into a PinkLime at our City or North campuses to see how they can help.

 PinkLime website